sofiabrownn/BSAN-6070/CA01-README.md

 # BSAN-6070
 CA01
 - Installation Requirements
-- Steps to run the code
+- Steps to run the code: python code version, environment
 - brief narratives of what the code is doing